Mount Alderson

 Looking back at the ridge

-Second downclimb just before the summit.
+Coming up to the downclimb just before the summit

 Heading to the summit

-Looking northeast.
-The red mountain is Bertha Peak; Mount Crandell left.
+Looking northeast: the red mountain is Bertha Peak; Mount Crandell left

-82 H/4 Waterton Lakes
+82 G/1 Sage Creek, 82 H/4 Waterton Lakes